 All attendees will be asked to sign a waiver acknowledging the inherent risks associated with the ongoing COVID-19 pandemic.
 That waiver was made available to all participants upon advanced online registration and will be available at on-site registration.
 It can also be viewed by clicking HERE.

-SID on-site attendees will be provided wristbands that signify successful completion of the vaccine verification process to gain admittance to the event.
+On successful completion of the vaccine verification process, SID on-site attendees will be granted access to the registration desk.
 Attendees will also be provided with a choice of different colored badge lanyards that will help identify your preference in interacting with fellow attendees.
 The color red will denote a preference of maintaining 6 feet of distance, yellow for cautious interactions, and green for a willingness to have close discussions.
 We ask to respect the wishes of all participants at the time of the event.

 Should the SID be forced to cancel its in-person event in Portland because it is illegal or impossible to hold, all attendees will be welcome to join us virtually, and we will be in touch with attendees regarding partial and/or full refunds at the time that such announcement is made.